rajaie/500px-devops-challenge/cookbooks/roshi_deployment/README.md

 Create a minimal Roshi server deployment which sits behind an nginx reverse proxy.
 The Roshi server uses a Redis server running on the same machine and connects to it through (localhost:6379).

 A firewall rule prevents direct access to the roshi-server through any host other than 127.0.0.1 (localhost).
-Access to Roshi can is possible through nginx (port 80).
+Access to Roshi is possible through nginx (port 80).

 Requirements
 ------------